-Our Board is currently composed of individuals from different disciplines, including lawyers, accountants and individuals who have industry, finance, executive and international experience, and is composed of both men and women of different races and ethnicities, and citizens of the United States, the United Kingdom and Japan, and our new nominees will further contribute to our Board's diversity.
+Our Board is currently composed of individuals from different disciplines, including lawyers, accountants and individuals who have industry, finance, executive and international experience, and is composed of both men and women of different races and ethnicities, and citizens of the United States, the United Kingdom and Japan.
 See each nominee's biography appearing later in this proxy statement for a description of the specific experience that each such individual brings to our Board.